hansalemaos/adb_pure_bash/README.md

-# Pure bash library to do ADB like automation directly on the device without using ADB
+# Pure shell library to do ADB like automation directly on the device without using ADB

 # Everything starts with element dumps